Introduction

 Starbucks has built a PWA to improve its mobile ordering experience.
 The app is built using React and Redux, as well as service workers to support offline mode and cache content.

 The Starbucks PWA provides fast and easy ordering, offline support, and push notifications, which have led to increased engagement and higher conversion rates.
-Starbucks has reported a 2x increase in daily active users and a 30% increase in orders since launching its PWA.
+Starbucks has reported a 2x increase in daily active users and a 30% increase in orders.

 Conclusion